 Are there any additional income limits?

 For partial disability, the additional income limit is always calculated individually (in 2018 it will be at least €14,798 per year).
 It is always best to inquire with your pension fund and request the calculation of the individual supplementary income limit.
 For the total disability pension there is a fixed additional income limit of €6,300 per year.
-In the calculation of the additional income, not only the professional activities but also the remuneration for honorary work are relevant.
+In the calculation of the additional income, not only the professional activities but also the remuneration for honorary work is relevant.